joejag/the_good_the_bad_the_openplan/talk/words/part1.md

 * Robert Propst, head of research at Herman Miller based in the USA, was an early advocate of Burolandschaft and further developed it into the "Action Office"
 * This method required more space for modular furniture designed for the task at hand.
 The individuals workspace became bigger and enclosed, with plenty of meeting spaces around where they worked.
+* They researched how offices were used in detail finding that folk are being uhealthy, need separate space for collaboartion and private work

 > One of the areas this was to help, was to do with the influx of women into the workplace